We're creating a new front-end 'Experience Kit'

 Primary green button

-Use this button for the main action on the page.
+Use this button for the main action on the page or section.

 For example, you could use it to give users a way to: